 Both cell B2 and cell B3 do not enter into the energy saving state.
 In this case, cell B2 and cell B3 need to provide network services for some UEs from the high load cell A21 at T3.

 - Execution: 3GPP management system decides the activation and/or deactivation on the related cells inside RAN domain area.
-For example, see figure 4.7.2.1.2-X, coordinated cell activation/deactivation decisions made from 3GPP management system for capacity cell B1, B2 and B3 avoids Ping-Pong ES activation/deactivation effect on the related cells (i.e. some capacity cells of B1, B2 and B3 and corresponding coverage cells) in the RAN domain area.
+For example, see figure 4.7.2.1.2-1, coordinated cell activation/deactivation decisions made from 3GPP management system for capacity cell B1, B2 and B3 avoids Ping-Pong ES activation/deactivation effect on the related cells (i.e. some capacity cells of B1, B2 and B3 and corresponding coverage cells) in the RAN domain area.

 - Evaluation: 3GPP management system evaluates whether the ES actions have been optimized, and may apply further ES management actions.

+By introducing AI (Artificial Intelligence) technology, 3GPP management system can provide centralized ES for RAN domain area with following improvements while keeping KPIs (e.g. RRC connections setup success rate, E-RAB setup success rate, Handover success rate, UE throughput) stable:

+- ES in more areas: ES can be applied to more areas in a network depending on various situations, more cells can be decided as candidate ES cells.

+- ES in more accurate time periods: based on historical traffic data and predicted traffic data, more accurate time periods for cell energy saving can be decided.

+Figure 4.7.2.1.2-2, as an example, shows 3GPP management system providing additional ES periods with adaptive AI ES threshold setting comparing with manual ES threshold setting:

+Figure 4.7.2.1.2-2: Additional ES periods by adaptive ES threshold setting with AI

+In this figure:

+With AI technology, 3GPP management system can set different ES thresholds for different cells in the ES targeting area adaptively.
+Using cell PRB usage as an example for traffic load threshold for ES, comparing with manual PRB usage threshold setting, additional ES time periods, as the result of more accurate PRB usage threshold setting from AI, can be identified to save more energy for the cells while keeping basic KPIs stable for SLA assurance.

+4.7.3 Conclusion - Impact on normative work

+4.7.3.1 Conclusion for potential solutions #1

+To provide centralized ES for RAN domain area, 3GPP management system performs the functionalities as monitoring, analysis, decision, execution and evaluation.
+With AI technology, 3GPP management system can provide more efficient ES for RAN domain area while keeping basic KPIs stable for SLA assurance.

+Consequently, it is proposed to introduce the potential solution #1 which with AI technology in further normative work for Rel-18.